 We spent $615 targeting these audiences over 3 days (the length of the Comicon) aiming to drive them to SSO’s site so we could remarket to them later if they didn't buy a ticket.
 Separately, we were running Facebook and display ads on 7-day remarketing pools to stay top of mind with these new site visitors.
 So once someone showed interest, we could increase frequency.

 Fast forward to July 2016 to the actual LOTR concert.
 With our initial acquisition work in April, we were in an excellent position to spend more money on our bottom-of-funnel audiences.
-We were also able to repurpose content from the Canvas ad to shepherd the interested parties down the purchasing funnel.
+We were also able to repurpose content from the Instant Experience ad to shepherd the interested parties down the purchasing funnel.

 The Heroic End!